-1. Exchange rates: As of December 31, 2015 (compared to December 31, 2014), the Canadian dollar weakened by approximately 20% compared to the corresponding period last year, where the Canadian Dollar weakened by approximately 9.07% compared to the U.S. For more information regarding the influence of the foreign exchange rate on Company's equity, see note 34d in the annual consolidated financial statements for the year ended December 31, 2015.
-From December 31, 2015 to March 28, 2016, the US dollar decreased against the Canadian dollar by approximately 3.9%.
+1. Exchange rates: As of March 31, 2016 (compared to December 31, 2015), the US dollar weakened by approximately 6.1% compared to the corresponding period last year, where the Canadian Dollar weakened by approximately 9.2% compared to the U.S. For more information regarding the influence of the foreign exchange rate on Company's equity, see note 34d in the annual consolidated financial statements for the year ended December 31, 2015.
+From March 31, 2016 until the date those financial statements were published the foreign exchange difference on the U.S. dollar compared to the Canadian dollar have not been changed materially.
 In Management's view, a weaker Canadian Dollar helps domestic hotels and resorts by encouraging travel to and within Canada and discouraging Canadians to travel to the United States.
 Exchange rate risk is minimized by borrowing in U.S. dollars for properties in the United States.
-From January 1, 2015 to December 31, 2015, the Canadian dollar weakened by approximately 19.3%.

 Management holds regular discussions on the exposure to various market risks, including changes in exchange rates.
 The Company's policy is to maintain a correlation between the currency in which the assets are acquired and the currency of the loans the Company takes to finance those assets, in order to maintain equity in that currency.
-The change in U.S. dollar exchange has significant impact on the Company following the acquisition of the Bear Valley resort and Renaissance Hotel during 2015 as its U.S. holdings are relatively few with the following balance sheet proportions: assets 25%, liabilities 33% and equity 15% based on the December 31, 2015 balance sheet .
-The Company's US operations contributed 34% of revenue and 20% of gross profit in 2015.
+The change in U.S. dollar exchange rate has significant impact on the Company following the acquisition of the Bear Valley resort and Renaissance Hotel with the following balance sheet proportions: assets 24%, liabilities 31% and equity 14% based on March 31, 2016 balance sheet.
+The Company's US operations contributed 42.8% of revenue and 62.9% of gross profit for the period ended March 31, 2016.
 The Company does not purchase financial instruments that hedge the equity currency rate risk.

-2. Market Risks: The Company is subject to a number of risks and uncertainty, primarily risks associated with: the development of future assets, competition, real estate markets, general and regional economic conditions, the availability and cost of financing, and changes in interest rates due to uncertainty in the world markets including Israel, United States and Canada.
+2. Market risks: The Company is subject to a number of risks and uncertainty, primarily risks associated with: the development of future assets, competition, real estate markets, general and regional economic conditions, the availability and cost of financing, and changes in interest rates due to uncertainty in the world markets including Israel, United States and Canada.
 The Company does not hold or issue derivative financial instruments for trading purposes.